 Based on the Old Testament and Christology, it is argued that God is vulnerable to some extent, and so the classical doctrine of God must be adjusted to make room in the two nature doctrine for suffering of Christ according to his deity.

 In this project, the question of God's vulnerability is explored from the perspective of Christology.
-The project’s aim is to determine at a position in this theological field, based on an analysis of some theologians, evaluating the various options, and arriving at a well argued position.
+The project’s aim is to arrive at a well-argued position in this theological field, based on an analysis of some theologians, and an evaluation of the various options.

-In the ST project, the primary focus is what is the most obvious position concerning God’s vulnerability from the point of view of Christology.
-Answering that question starts with the two natures doctrine.
+In the ST project, the primary focus will be on the most obvious position concerning God’s vulnerability from the point of view of Christology.
+Answering this question starts with the two natures doctrine.
 How the divine nature of Christ is viewed here is linked to the doctrine of God.
 At the same time, it is important for the researcher to be aware of broader biblical-theological connections, and of the question of what is hopeful.
 Collaboration with the OT researcher is therefore important.

 Phasing

 Both sub-projects fall into three phases, which are as similar in terms of planning in time as possible.
-Therefore, it is important that both PhD’s start at the same time, so that they can work up together.
+Therefore, it is important that both PhD’s start at the same time, so that they can work on this dual project together.